-Pets and Real Estate go hand-in-hand.
-For many Canadians, pets aren’t just companions — they’re family.
+When you are moving to a new home, remember pets and real estate go hand-in-hand.
+For many Canadians, pets aren’t just companions; they’re family.
 That reality is shaping everything from renovation projects to home-buying priorities across Kingston and the surrounding areas.
-At the same time, being a responsible pet owner means planning for the unexpected — ensuring your furry (or feathered) family members are safe not only in daily life, but also in emergencies.
+Being a responsible pet owner means planning for the unexpected; ensuring your furry (or feathered) family members are safe not only in daily life but also in emergencies.
+Pets and real estate influence each other significantly in Kingston.

 Understanding the Connection Between Pets and Real Estate